 Penalty: $5 000.

+[Section 8 amended: No. 19 of 2022 s.
+231(2).]

 9. Quarantine

 (1) A person who owns or is in charge of, or has in their possession or control, an animal or animal product which the person suspects is infected shall, as far as is practicable, keep that animal or animal product separate from animals or animal products not infected.